 If the pump is still stuck in stimulation mode, then try pausing and re-latching the willow pump.

 When you try to re-latch the pumps, you will want to make sure that your alignment is correct and the pump is centered.

 Another problem that can happen is when you are pumping, you may end up with a lot of air in the milk bag while being stuck in stimulation mode.

 If this is the case, you probably need a bra that fits more snugly when you are pumping.

 The bra here is my favorite bra to use while pumping with the willow.
-As a bonus, you can use this link and code LISA20 to save 20%!
+As a bonus, you can use this link and code LISA15 for a special discount on your order!

 Tip 2: Can You Reuse Willow Pump Bags?